canonical/identity-platform-docs/DOCS/glauth-tutorial.md

+# Charmed GLAuth K8s Tutorial

 This tutorial aims to provide a general walkthrough to set up a fully working GLAuth server using `glauth-k8s` charmed operator, MicroK8s, and Juju.

-# Set up the environment
+## Set up the environment

 Follow
 this [guide](https://juju.is/docs/juju/set-up--tear-down-your-test-environment)